udima-university/ansible-jitsi-meet/README.md

 developed and tested on Debian 10 Buster.
 It may work on other Debian releases or Ubuntu, but it has not been tested there.

+Before using it you may want to read a bit about Jitsi Meet's arquitecture [here](https://docs.easyjitsi.com/docs/architecture) or [here](https://github.com/jitsi/jitsi-meet/blob/master/doc/scalable-installation.md) or [aquí (in Spanish)](https://blog.inittab.org/administracion-sistemas/instalar-un-servidor-de-videoconferencia-libre-jitsi-meet-i-la-teoria/)

 ## How do I use it?

 Simple clone it and rename the host configuration directories in *hosts_vars/*